-There is a multitude of tricks out there to get your vehicle unstuck from snow, mud, ice, and sand.
-For some, one or two reliable solutions are all they need, for others, more variety is necessary.
-The type of vehicle you are driving, vehicle weight, your location, what you are stuck in and how deep are all major factors.
+There are a multitude of tricks out there to get your vehicle unstuck from snow, mud, ice, sand or snow.
+Some folks can get by with one or two tricks.
+Others may need to know a few more, depending on the type of vehicle, vehicle weight, location, what you are stuck in and how deep are all major factors.

 TruckClaws are a fantastic stand-alone emergency traction aid as well as a wonderful addition to your existing truck recovery kit.
-While TruckClaws are reliable, reusable, and versatile; every vehicle recovery situation is unique and how you use your TruckClaws can make all the difference.
+While TruckClaws are reliable, reusable, and versatile, every vehicle recovery situation is unique.
+Additionally, how you use your TruckClaws can make all the difference.
 This article is intended to help you understand how to use TruckClaws, safely and effectively.

 Different vehicle load weights and scenarios will produce different results, so sometimes you need to think creatively when using TruckClaws.
 Here are some tips you can try in different scenarios.

-When dealing with fine grain, dry sand, sometimes pouring water in front of the tires with TruckClaws installed can help the traction cleats grab better to get your initial forward momentum.
+When getting unstuck from “sugar sand” (fine grain, dry sand), moisture can help.
+It sometimes helps to pour water in front of the tires where TruckClaws are installed to aid the traction cleats and to gain forward momentum.
 Many of our customers find themselves stuck at the beach where they have plenty of access to water!
 But some of our customers find themselves stuck out on a desert in the Midwest or near an oil field in the Middle East.
-In these scenarios bring extra water on your trip in case you need to try this trick out.
+In these scenarios, bring extra water on your trip in case you need to try this trick out.

 When dealing with loose gravel, you might find your TruckClaws just moving the loose gravel out from the tires.
 Trying tossing a bundle of sticks or straw in front of your tires to help the traction cleat grab first to get the forward momentum going.
 Some customers have reported filling the bag that came with their TruckClaws kit with sand or dirt and attaching it to the traction cleat for more grab!